uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-To vouch for a brand new user, you must nominate the user.
+To vouch for a brand new user, nominate the user.
 Go to the home page of the group to which the user should be nominated.
-The ``Nominate`` tab brings up a page which allows you to start the process of nominating a user to the trust group.
+The ``Nominate`` tab opens a page which to start the process of nominating a user to the trust group.
 First, the user must exist in the system.
-Then, you can search for the user by their email address associated with their account.
+Then, search for the user by the email address associated with their account.

-Once you have given the email in the ``Search email`` field, click the ``Search`` button.
+Fill in the email in the ``Search email`` field, and click the ``Search`` button (:ref:`userNominateSearch`).

 .. _userNominateSearch: